faroit/stempeg/README.md

 ![stempeg_scheme](https://user-images.githubusercontent.com/72940/102477776-16960a00-405d-11eb-9389-1ea9263cf99d.png)

-A small excerpt from a music track by [The Easton Ellises](https://www.heise.de/ct/artikel/c-t-Remix-Wettbewerb-The-Easton-Ellises-2542427.html#englisch), licensed under Creative Commons CC BY-NC-SA 3.0 is included and can be accessed using `stempeg.example_stem_path()`.

 ### Reading audio

-Stempeg is designed to read multi-stream and single stream audio files.
-Thus it can replace your normal audio loading pipeline where the output is a 1d or 2d (mono/stereo). array.
-When multiple streams are read, the output is a 3d array.
+Stempeg can read multi-stream and single stream audio files, thus, it can replace your normal audio loaders for 1d or 2d (mono/stereo) arrays.

-An option stems_from_multichannel was added to load stems that are aggregated into multichannel audio (concatenation of pairs of stereo channels), see more info on audio [`stempeg.write_stems`](https://faroit.com/stempeg/write.html#stempeg.write.write_stems).

 By default [`read_stems`](https://faroit.com/stempeg/read.html#stempeg.read.read_stems) assumes that multiple substreams were used to save the stem file (`reader=stempeg.StreamsReader()`).
-To support multistream files on audio formats that do not support multiple streams (e.g. WAV), streams can be mapped to multiple pairs of channels.
+To support multi-stream even when the audio container doesn't support multiple streams (e.g. WAV), streams can be mapped to multiple pairs of channels.
 In that case, `stempeg.ChannelsReader()`, can be passed.
 Also see:
 [`stempeg.ChannelsWriter`](https://faroit.com/stempeg/write.html#stempeg.write.ChannelsWriter).

+Note, a small stems excerpt from [The Easton Ellises](https://www.heise.de/ct/artikel/c-t-Remix-Wettbewerb-The-Easton-Ellises-2542427.html#englisch), licensed under Creative Commons CC BY-NC-SA 3.0 is included and can be accessed using `stempeg.example_stem_path()`.

 ```python
 import stempeg